wp-plugins/folders/readme.txt

 Step 2: In the “Folder Settings” menu, select which post type you want folders to be used with.

-Step 3: Add in new folders for your post type.
+Step 3: Add new folders for your post type.

-Step 4: Either bulk edit or singularly add your pages and posts into your folders of choice to complete your better organised pages list.
+Step 4: Either bulk edit or individually add your pages and posts into your new folders to complete your better organised pages and posts list.

 == Changelog ==

+= 1.1.0 =
+- Added support for custom post types

 = 1.0 =
 - Folders Plugin Released

 == See more plugins from us ==

-Visit us to donate and see our other plugins [6-2 Design](http://62design.co.uk/ "Website Design and Development").
+Please donate to help us continue development on this plugin.
+[6-2 Design]( “Donate to keep this plugin under development“).